lingua-libre/LinguaRecorder/README.md

 #### pause()
 Switch the record to the pause state.

-While in pause, all the inputs comming from the microphone will be ignored.
+While in pause, all the inputs coming from the microphone will be ignored.
 To resume to the recording state, just call the start() method again.
 It is also still possible to stop() or cancel() a record, and you have to do so upstream if you wish to start a new one.

 * __⇒__ `this`